David-Haim/concurrencpp/README.md

 #### Creating user-defined executors

-As mentioned before, Applications can create their own custom executor type by inheriting the `derivable_executor` class.
+Applications can create their own custom executor type by inheriting the `derivable_executor` class.
 There are a few points to consider when implementing user defined executors:
 The most important thing is to remember that executors are used from multiple threads, so implemented methods must be thread-safe.

 New executors can be created using `runtime::make_executor`.
 Applications must not create new executors with plain instantiation (such as `std::make_shared` or plain `new`), only by using  `runtime::make_executor`.
-Also, applications must not try to re-instantiate the built-in concurrencpp executors, like the `thread_pool_executor` or the `thread_executor`, those executors must only be accessed through their existing instance in the runtime object.
+Also, applications must not try to re-instantiate the built-in concurrencpp executors, like the `thread_pool_executor` or the `thread_executor`, those executors must only be accessed through their existing instances in the runtime object.

 Another important point is to handle shutdown correctly: `shutdown`, `shutdown_requested` and `enqueue` should all monitor the executor state and behave accordingly when invoked:
 * `shutdown` should tell underlying threads to quit and then join them.
- * `shutdown` might be called multiple times, and the method must handle this scenario by ignoring any subsequent call to `shutdown` after the first invocation.
+* `shutdown` might be called multiple times, and the method must handle this scenario by ignoring any subsequent calls to `shutdown` after the first invocation.
 * `enqueue` must throw a `concurrencpp::errors::runtime_shutdown` exception if `shutdown` had been called before.

 #### `task` objects

-Implementing executors is one of the rare cases applications need to work with `concurrencpp::task` class directly. `concurrencpp::task` is a `std::function` like object, but with a few differences.
+Implementing executors is one of the rare cases where applications need to work with `concurrencpp::task` class directly. `concurrencpp::task` is an `std::function` like object, but with a few differences.
 Like `std::function`, the task object stores a callable that acts as the asynchronous operation.
 Unlike `std::function`, `task` is a move only type.
 On invocation, task objects receive no parameters and return `void`.
 Moreover, every task object can be invoked only once.
 After the first invocation, the task object becomes empty.
 Invoking an empty task object is equivalent to invoking an empty lambda (`[]{}`), and will not throw any exception.